adotagarwal/WatchTower2/README.md

 I tested with a Junghans Max Bill Mega Solar 59/2021.02 (Seiko movement) and a Casio Lineage LIW-M700D (Casio movement).
 In practice, the orientation of your watch will probably have orders of magnitude more influence on your reception than the model of your watch.

-I made five attempts with each watch at a distance of 9" with the antenna and the watch both flat on the surface.
+Using the SINGLE antenna, I made five attempts with each watch at a distance of 9" with the antenna and the watch both flat on the surface.
 To minimize interference from Fort Collins, I placed everything inside a poor man's faraday cage (a stainless steel stock pot with a tight lid, which Gemini tells me is reasonably effective at blocking 60 kHz signals).
 For each attempt, I gave the watch 5 minutes to try to set the time before I lifted the lid.

 ![clock in a pot](docs/PXL_20250809_195931921.jpg)